Trans-Neptunian Objects

 Binary objects:

 In 2001 the TNO 1998 WW31 was found to be double, and companions to other TNOs have since been found.
-The possibility of companions for four more TNOs has been suggested (for (20000) Varuna, (32929) 1995 QY9, (33128) 1998 BU48, and (47932) 2000 GN171).
+The possibility of companions for six more TNOs has been suggested (for (20000) Varuna, (32929) 1995 QY9, (33128) 1998 BU48, (47932) 2000 GN171, 2003 SQ317, and 2010 WG9).
 In 2005 two companions to (136108) Haumea were discovered, shortly before two additional satellites of Pluto were reported (with additional discoveries later bringing Pluto's total to five satellites).
-Data for the 79 known TNO binary or multiple systems are given below:
+In 2013 the Centaur (10199) Chariklo was found to have a ring, followed by the TNO Haumea in 2017.
+Data for the 86 TNOs known to have satellites or rings are given below:

 TNOcompanion(s)component diameters (km)separation (km)orbital period (d)year